Diane Wittry

 Diane Wittry is an American musical conductor and composer.
-Since 1995, she has served as the music director and conductor of the Allentown Symphony Orchestra in Allentown, Pennsylvania, and, since 2018, she has been the music director and conductor of the Garden State Philharmonic (GSP) in Toms River, New Jersey.
+She is currently the music director and conductor of the Allentown Symphony Orchestra in Allentown, Pennsylvania.
+She has taught regularly in Conducting Master Classes in the Czech Republic and the United States.

 Wittry has been the artistic director for the international cultural exchange program of the Sarajevo Philharmonic Orchestra in Sarajevo.
-From 2001-2010, she was artistic director and conductor of the Norwalk Symphony in Norwalk, Connecticut.
+She also was the Music Director and Conductor of the Symphony of Southeast Texas, Beaumont, Texas.
+From 2001 to 2010, she was artistic director and conductor of the Norwalk Symphony in Norwalk, Connecticut. and, from 2018-2023 she was the music director and conductor of the Garden State Philharmonic (GSP) in Toms River, New Jersey.

 Early life and education

 Wittry is a graduate of the University of Southern California with a degree in violin and a master's degree in conducting.
 In 2013, Wittry was named an "Outstanding Alumnus" by USC Thornton School of Music.
 Wittry studied conducting with Daniel Lewis, and worked closely with Michael Tilson Thomas, Maxwell Davies, Gustav Meier, Leonid Korchmar, and Jorge Mester.

 Career

 Wittry has conducted concerts all over the world, including in Japan, China, Canada, Bosnia, Poland, Russia, Slovakia, New York, Washington D.C, Connecticut, Wisconsin, and California in addition to her regularly scheduled concerts with the orchestras in Pennsylvania and New Jersey, where she places special emphasis on "connecting her ensembles with their communities".
+In 2015, Wittry was named one of the "Top-30 Professional Musicians" by Musical America Worldwide.